Vellum

 Vellum is prepared animal skin or membrane, typically used as writing material.
-It is often distinguished from parchment, either by being made from calfskin (rather than the skin of other animals), or simply by being of a higher quality.
-Vellum is prepared for writing and printing on single pages, scrolls, and codices (books).
+It is often distinguished from parchment, either by being made from calfskin, rather than the skin of other animals, or simply by being of a higher quality.
+Vellum is prepared for writing and printing on single pages, scrolls, and codices.

-Modern scholars and experts often prefer to use the broader term "membrane", which avoids the need to draw a distinction between vellum and parchment.
-It may be very hard to determine the animal species involved (let alone its age) without detailed scientific analysis.

-Vellum is generally smooth and durable, but there are great variations in its texture which are affected by the way it is made and the quality of the skin.
-The making involves the cleaning, bleaching, stretching on a frame (a "herse"), and scraping of the skin with a crescent-shaped knife (a "lunarium" or "lunellum").
-To create tension, the process goes back and forth between scraping, wetting and drying.
-Scratching the surface with pumice, and treating with lime or chalk to make it suitable for writing or printing ink can create a final look.
+Vellum is generally smooth and durable, but there can be significant variations in texture due to how it is made and the quality of the skin used.
+The making of vellum involves the cleaning, bleaching, stretching on a frame, and scraping of the skin with a lunellum.

-Modern "paper vellum" is made of plant cellulose fibers and gets its name from its similar usage to actual vellum, as well as its high quality.
-It is used for a variety of purposes including tracing, technical drawings, plans and blueprints.
-Tracing paper is essentially the same thing, though the quality level differs, sometimes greatly.
+Modern paper vellum is made of plant cellulose fibers and gets its name from having a similar use to actual vellum, as well as its high quality.

+Description

+The making of vellum involves the cleaning, bleaching, stretching on a frame (herse), and scraping of the skin with a crescent-shaped knife (lunellum).
+To create tension, the process alternates between scraping, wetting, and drying.
+The surface is then cleaned with pumice, and treated with lime or chalk to make it suitable for writing, and to give it its final look.